Know Before You Go

 - The use of all tobacco products (including smokeless tobacco) is prohibited anywhere on the property.

-Accessible parking is available in the parking lot just beyond the Widener Visitor Center.
+Accessible parking is available in the parking lot just beyond the Widener Welcome Center.
 In the event that the lot is full, we offer overflow parking near the entrance kiosk.
-Vehicles may use the loading zone in front of the Visitor Center to unload passengers when needed.
-Access to the Visitor Center is barrierfree.
+Vehicles may use the loading zone in front of the Welcome Center to unload passengers when needed.
+Access to the Welcome Center is barrier free.

-The Arboretum property includes some hilly terrain.
-There is an ADA-approved paved walking path with less than 5% grade and benches strategically situated throughout the Arboretum but walking some areas of the Arboretum could prove challenging.
-The majority of the Arboretum, including the Out on a Limb exhibit, is accessible from the paved pathways.
+The Morris property includes some hilly terrain.
+There is an ADA-approved paved walking path with less than 5% grade and benches strategically situated throughout the Morris but walking some areas could prove challenging.
+The majority of the Morris, including the Out on a Limb exhibit, is accessible from the paved pathways.

 Guided golf cart tours for people with physical disabilities are offered with limited availability and must be scheduled in advance.
 Although we will try to honor every request, two week notice is recommended.
-Please call email Eliza Hawley at email@example.com or call 215.247.5777 x128 to make reservations.
-We have two wheelchairs to lend out on a first-come, first-served basis, but it is recommended to bring whatever accommodations are needed.
+Please call email Clara Reyes at email@example.com or call 215.247.5777 x128 to make reservations.

-Registered service animals that provide assistance for guests with disabilities in compliance with the Americans with Disabilities Act (ADA) are welcome in all public areas of the Arboretum.
+Registered service animals that provide assistance for guests with disabilities in compliance with the Americans with Disabilities Act (ADA) are welcome in all public areas of the Morris.

 We consider photo shoots to be an activity that includes, but is not limited to: